-Industrial status Chemical oxidation is well established, reliable, and requires minimal equipment.
+Criteria Industrial status Description/Rationale Chemical oxidation is well established, reliable, and requires minimal equipment.
 For potable water treatment, ozone, chlorine, hydrogen peroxide, chlorine dioxide and permanganate are used to remove COD, BOD, organic, pathogens, and some inorganic compounds like iron and manganese.
 The application of CO on PW is limited to disinfection only.
 Feed water quality bins Applicable to all TDS bins, independent of salt type and concentration.
 Product water quality Depends on the type of oxidant used.
 Production efficiency (recovery) 100% recovery.
 Energy use Energy usage usually accounts for approximately 18% of the total O&M for oxidation processes.
 Chemical use Chemical costs may be high.
 Expected lifetime of critical Critical components of the oxidation process are the components chemical metering pumps.
 Chemical metering equipment can have a life expectancy of 10 years or greater.

-Chemical metering equipment/controls are required.
+Infrastructure considerations Chemical metering equipment/controls are required.

-Infrastructure considerations

 O&M considerations Periodic calibration and maintenance of chemical meter pumps is required.
 Overall costs For the purpose of BOD/COD reduction in PW, the capital costs can be near \$3000/1000 gal, O&M costs can be as low as \$0.25/1000 gal for dilute streams and as high as \$4/1000 gal for high-TOC waters.
-For disinfection only, these costs can be between 25%- required.
-No post-treatment is usually required for oxidation processes.
+For disinfection only, these costs can be between 25%-

+Pre- or post-treatment of feed water